Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Introduction

-In addition to sensitivity analysis, we propose a methodology for model analysis, reduction, and selection.
-For model reduction, we employ the LMSIs to select parameters that are noninfluential over the entire time interval.
-These parameters are ``removed" using one of two processes: (i) by excision of the mathematical equation(s) associated with the noninfluential parameter \cite{Ellwein2008,Marino2008}; or (ii) by fixing the noninfluential parameter at its nominal value \cite{Sobol2001}.
-The former approach changes the structure of the model.
-This process generates a set of reduced models, upon which we perform model selection using the Akaike Information Criterion with correction (AICc) and Bayesian Information Criterion (BIC) \cite{Wit2012}.
-Finally, we determine if the reduced models can predict heart rate and autonomic responses to the VM.
+We also propose a methodology for model reduction and selection.
+For model reduction, we use the LMSIs to select parameters that are noninfluential over the time interval.
+These parameters are ``removed" by (i) excision of the equation(s) associated with them \cite{Ellwein2008,Marino2008} or (ii) fixing the them at their nominal values \cite{Sobol2001}.
+This process generates a set of reduced models upon which we perform model selection using the Akaike Information Criterion with correction (AICc) and Bayesian Information Criterion (BIC) \cite{Wit2012}.
+Finally, we determine if the reduced models can predict heart rate and autonomic VM responses similar to the original model.

-In summary, new contributions of this article include: (i) the development of LMSIs for time-dependent processes incorporating a moving window to resolve the transient nature of the VM; and (ii) a model reduction and selection protocol informed by the LMSIs.
-These methods are illustrated using our model predicting the heart rate response to VM \cite{Randall2019_JAP}.
-Finally, we use model selection to test the need for including afferent signaling from the carotid region only, the aortic region only, or both regions simultaneously when predicting heart rate dynamics.
+The new contributions of this article include: (i) the development of LMSIs for time-dependent processes to analyze our model's \cite{Randall2019_JAP} response to the VM; and (ii) a GSA-informed model reduction and selection protocol.
+We use model selection to test whether it is necessary to include afferent signaling from the carotid region only, the aortic region only, or both regions simultaneously to predict heart rate dynamics and neural tones.

-This study is organized as follows: Section \ref{Valsalvamaneuver} describes the VM; Section \ref{Methods} presents the mathematical methods, including the LMSIs, GSA-informed model reduction, and model selection; Section \ref{Results} compiles the results of our analyses; Section \ref{Discussion} discusses key findings; and, finally, Section \ref{Conclusions} states our conclusions.